-- Place the tubes of Control DNA for Transformation (E1, E2, and E3) on DNA 1. on ice to thaw.
-Once thawed, tap the tubes of control plasmids until all the samples are at the tapered bottom of the tubes. - Using an automatic micropipet, dispense 30 μl of the control plasmid 2. into an appropriately labeled tube.
-NOTE: Students will use 25 μl for the restriction digest experiment. - Return control DNA to freezer.
-3.
+- 1. Place the tubes of Control DNA for Transformation (E1, E2, and E3) on DNA on ice to thaw.
+Once thawed, tap the tubes of control plasmids until all the samples are at the tapered bottom of the tubes. - 2.
+Using an automatic micropipet, dispense 30 μL of the control plasmid into an appropriately labeled tube.

-DAY OF THE LAB:

-- 1. Equilibrate a 37° C waterbath. - 2.
-Thaw the Restriction Enzyme Reaction Buffer (0), Restriction Enzyme Dilution Buffer (P), and Ultra-Pure Water (N) and place on ice. - 3.
-Within 30 minutes of starting the Module V experiment, remove the restriction enzymes from the freezer and place them on ice.
-Gently tap the tubes on the tabletop or centrifuge them to collect the enzymes at the bottom of the tube. - Dilute the restriction enzymes in the Restriction Enzyme Dilution Buffer (P): 4 - Add 35 μl of ice cold dilution buffer to the tube of EcoRI (S) а - b.
-Add 35 μl of ice cold dilution buffer to the tube of ClaI (U) - Add 75 μl of ice cold dilution buffer to the tube of Pvull (T).
-Be sure to mix the diluted enzymes well as the concen-С. trated enzyme solutions contain glycerol and are very viscous.
-Change tips between samples to avoid cross-contamination.
-At this point, the enzymes can no longer be stored.
+NOTE: Students will use 25 μL for the restriction digest experiment.

+3. Return control DNA to freezer.

+Day of the Lab: Prepare restriction digest within 30 minutes of reconstituting Dryzymes®

+- 1. Equilibrate a 37 °C waterbath. - 2.
+Thaw the Restriction Enzyme Reaction Buffer (O), Dryzymes® Rehydration Buffer (P), and Ultra-Pure Water (N).
+Place on ice. - 3.
+Rehydrate the Dryzymes® in the rehydration buffer. - a.
+Make sure the solid material is at the bottom of the Dryzymes® tubes.
+If not, centrifuge the tubes in a microcentrifuge at full speed for 20 seconds or tap the tube on the lab bench. - b.
+Add 100 μL Rehydration Buffer (P) to the solid at the bottom of each tube containing Dryzymes®. - c.
+Allow the samples to hydrate for 1 minute. - d.
+Mix the samples vigorously by flicking the tubes with your finger or by vortexing for 30 seconds until the solid appears to be completely dissolve. - e.
+Centrifuge for 20 seconds or tap the tubes on the lab bench.
+At this point the Dryzymes® should be gathered at the bottom of tubes and should have no undissolved particulate matter.
+If not completely dissolved, repeat mixing or vortexing.

+NOTE: At this point, the enzymes can no longer be stored.
 They must be used as soon as possible.
-Keep the tubes on ice until use. - 5.
-Aliquot the following reagents into labeled 0.5 ml microcentrifuge tubes.
-Store on ice until use. - a.
-200 μl Ultra-Pure Water (N) - b.
-40 μl Restriction Enzyme Buffer (0) - c.
-7 μl Diluted EcoRI - d.
-14 μl Diluted Pvull - e.
-7 μl Diluted Cla
+Keep the tubes on ice until use.

+- 4. Aliquot the following reagents into labeled 0.5 mL microcentrifuge tubes.
+Store on ice until use.

+- a.
+200 μL Ultra-Pure Water (N)

+- b.
+40 μL Restriction Enzyme Buffer (O)

+- c.
+7 μL Diluted EcoRI

+- d.
+14 μL Diluted Pvull

+- e.
+7 μL Diluted XhoI